bytecodealliance/component-docs/component-model/src/language-support/rust.md

 }
 ```

-Now, build the component, being sure to optimize with a release build.
+Now, use `cargo component` to build the component, being sure to optimize with a release build.

 ```sh
 $ cargo component build --release